square/spincycle/docs/v1.0/learn-more/jobs-repo.md

 1. Every job implements [job.Job](https://godoc.org/github.com/square/spincycle/job#Job)

-Open-source Spin Cycle only uses the `Factory` package variable.
-In request specs, jobs are given any type name you like.
+Open-source Spin Cycle only uses the `jobs.Factory` package variable.
+In request specs, jobs are given any type name you choose.
 Spin Cycle makes jobs by type, by calling `Factory.Make`.
 Spin Cycle has no specific knowledge about any job.
 To Spin Cycle, every job is equal.

 You can organize the jobs repo any way you want.
 For example: